solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 The focus of this guide is demonstrating practical uses of MySQL Flexible Server, such as querying Flexible Server with common languages and administrative tools.
-This section illustrates how to deploy MySQL Flexible Server using various Azure management tools to prepare you to follow the language samples.
+This section illustrates how to deploy MySQL Flexible Server using various Azure management tools in preperation to follow the guide samples.

 ## Azure portal

 Azure provides a [quickstart document] for users who want to use the Azure portal to provision Flexible Server.
 While this is a great opportunity to explore the configuration parameters of Flexible Server, IaC approaches, like the imperative Azure CLI or the declarative ARM template, are preferable to create deployments that can easily be